top of page

 Mark's commitment to disciple-making has been evident throughout his ministry, and his work with the North American Mission Board has allowed him to help churches and leaders develop effective strategies for reaching people and making disciples.
 His prayer is that believers everywhere will join him in this mission, sharing the Gospel with those around them and helping to create healthy, vibrant communities of faith where disciples are made and multiplied.

-Since 1985, Mark has been married to Christine, a school teacher and they live in Northeast, Georgia just outside of Atlanta, United States of America.
-They have two married daughters, Hadassah, married to Matthew Crauswell and Elizabeth married to Clairmont Williams.
+Since 1985, Mark has been married to Christine, a school teacher.
+They live in northeast Georgia, just outside of Atlanta, United States of America.
+They have two married daughters and are grateful grandparents to five grandchildren.

 Church Altar